RallyRonnie/point-burndown/README.md

 This app can be configured to meet a Team's workflow by through the global variables:
  * UNCOMMITTED_SCHEDULE_STATES - states, like Idea, not count in an iteration commitment
  * COMPLETED_SCHEDULE_STATES - states that should be counted as done, such as just Released
+ * WEEKEND_DAYS - the days of the week that should be counted as weekends.
+On weekends, the ideal line is flat to show the Team should not be working on the weekend.

 The ideal line uses the iteration's initial scope and calculates a velocity needed to get to zero by the end of the iteration.
-The line goes flat on Saturday and Sunday to show the Team is now expected to work on weekends.

 The current day's value is calculated at run-time, which prior days are the status at the end of the day.